Danny-Lenko/events-chrome-extension/readme.md

 ## Download and Build Guide

-This guide provides step-by-step instructions for downloading and building the Chrome extension.
-It covers important aspects such as minification and obfuscation to ensure an optimized and secure final build.
+This guide provides step-by-step instructions for downloading and building the Chrome extension. \ It covers important aspects such as minification and obfuscation to ensure an optimized and secure final build.

 ### Prerequisites

-Before proceeding with the download and build process, make sure you have the following prerequisites installed on your system:
+Before proceeding with the download and build process, make sure you have the following prerequisites installed and updated on your system:

-      - Node.js (version X.X.X or higher)
+    - Node.js
-      - npm (version X.X.X or higher)
+    - npm
+    - Git Bash

+### Downloading the Source Code

+GitLab does not provide a direct way to download a specific folder as a separate archive file. \ Instead, you download the entire repository as a ZIP archive and then extract the specific folder from it.

+Or clone the repo to your local machine and execute:
+`cd src/main/chrome-extension`